Wonderville/wonderville-projects/src/_collections/game-jams/rpg-maker-2003.md

 This event will be streamed online, so people across the world can participate.

-Snacks will be available and Liquid Death drinks will be provided by Liquid Death.
+Snacks will be available.

-This event is free to attend but donations are welcome and help pay for your instructor, Blake Andrews!
+This event is free to attend but donations are welcome and help pay for your instructor!